Registering for Courses

 The College of Law may approve up to 45 hours of transfer credit from another ABA-accredited law school.
 Only courses for which a student receives a grade of C or better will be considered for transfer.

 Every transfer student must complete the required curriculum for graduation from the Sturm College of Law.
-In the event that a transfer student has taken a required course at his or her original school, but has not completed all of the credit hours required by the Sturm College of Law for that course, the transfer student should consult with the Registrar.
+In the event that a transfer student has taken a required course at the student's original school, but has not completed all of the credit hours required by the Sturm College of Law for that course, the transfer student should consult with the Registrar.
 The Registrar, in conjunction with the Associate Dean for Academic Affairs, will determine whether the course taken at the transfer student’s original school satisfies the requirements of the Sturm College of Law for that course.
 During consultation with the Registrar on this issue, transfer students should provide to the Registrar the syllabus for the course and the official transcript that indicates the grade that the student earned in the course.

 Transferred courses will be counted towards a student’s 90 semester credit hour requirement, but grades will not be factored into the student’s cumulative GPA.

-• Visiting Student Status
+Visiting Student Status

 Limitation of Visiting Credits